brain building begins at birth

 a million neural connections per second

 A child’s brain undergoes an amazing period of development from birth to three—producing more than a million neural connections each second.

 Source: Center on the Developing Child (2007).
 The Science of Early Childhood Development (InBrief).
 Retrieved from www.developingchild.harvard.edu.

 hearing 2 or more languages helps with focus

-babies who are spoken to regularly in two or more languages have better executive function and focus later in life, specifically better attention or focus, which helps with school and work performance.
+Babies who are spoken to regularly in two or more languages have a better executive function and focus later in life, specifically better attention or focus, which helps with school and work performance.

 Source: Marian and Shook, Cerebrum, 2012 Sep-Oct; 2012: 13.
 The Cognitive Benefits of Being Bilingual.
 Published online 2012 Oct 31, retrieved from www.ncbi.nlm.nih.gov/pmc/articles/PMC3583091/ .